natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20Crocodile.md

 The flamethrower is useful against open-topped vehicles, but otherwise the Churchill Crocodile's offensive capabilities remain the same as the Churchill VII with the 75 mm gun.
 Due to the 75 mm's low penetration and situational use of the flamethrower, it is recommended to work and rely on teammates to help destroy the enemy.

+Thanks to its thick armour, the Churchill Crocodile can hold a strategic position, like a choke point or a capture zone.
+The tank's slow top speed, combined with its relatively poor main armament, makes it very situational most of the time.
+It will struggle to get into any strategic spots during matches, and extra care must be taken to avoid enemies camping around the maps at the start of a match.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

-* Access to a flamethrower, effective against open topped vehicles
+* Access to a flamethrower, effective against open-topped vehicles
 * Same tough armour of the Churchill VII

 '''Cons:'''